ViaVersion/.github/profile/README.md

-The ViaVersion suite allows server owners as well as players to allow client connection to servers of different Minecraft versions through a bit of magic™.
+The ViaVersion suite allows server owners as well as players to allow client connections to servers of different Minecraft versions through a bit of magic™.
+We support Paper, Velocity, Fabric, Forge, Bungee, Sponge and have our own standalone proxy to join from basically any client version on any server version from the past decade.

-To explore all our projects and find the perfect fit for your needs, visit our website: [viaversion.com](https://viaversion.com).
+**See [HERE](https://viaversion.com) for an overview of the different Via\* projects**.